St Charles' Hospital

 St Charles' Hospital is a health facility in North Kensington, London.
 It is managed by the Central London Community Healthcare NHS Trust.

 History

 The foundation stone for the hospital was laid in 1879 and it was officially opened by the Prince and Princess of Wales as the St Marylebone Union Infirmary in 1881.
 A nurses' home was opened by Princess Christian in 1884.
-The facility became the St Marylebone Hospital in 1923 and was renamed St Charles' Hospital in 1930.
+The facility became the St Marylebone Hospital in 1923 and was renamed St Charles' Hospital in 1930 when it was taken over by the London County Council.
 It joined the National Health Service in 1948 and continues to operate as the St Charles Centre for Health and Wellbeing.

-The main building is listed with grade II.
+The main building is listed with Grade II.